Document window overview

 Document level controls

-The controls in the top-right of a document window affect Frettly’s behaviour and display for that document only, while fretboard controls are shown per fretboard.
+The controls in the top-right of a document window affect Frettly’s overall behaviour and display throughout the current document, while fretboard controls are shown per fretboard.

 Frettly document-level controls From left to right, the highlighted controls are described below.